hdShang/arxiv-daily/docs/cs-RO/2025-05-06/papers/250503448v2-aquaticvision-benchmarking-visual-slam-in-underwater-environment-wit.md

 ---
 layout: default
-title: AquaticVision: Benchmarking Visual SLAM in Underwater Environment with Events and Frames
+title: "AquaticVision: Benchmarking Visual SLAM in Underwater Environment with Events and Frames"
 ---

 # AquaticVision: Benchmarking Visual SLAM in Underwater Environment with Events and Frames